 Coal is the dirtiest of the fossil fuels containing many highly toxic materials.
 The process of Underground Coal Gasification (UCG) involves the partial burning of coal underground.
-This produces even more toxic and carcinogenic hydrocarbons including benzene, toluene, ethyl-benzene and xylene.
-Large volumes of these compounds are brought to the surface by the process.
+This produces even more toxic and carcinogenic coal tars including benzene, toluene, ethyl-benzene and xylene.
+Large volumes of these toxic compounds are brought to the surface by the process.

-Large volumes of highly contaminated water will be produced and the industry has not publicly addressed what will happen to it.
-The water used to control the process will emerge along with other liquids and particulates drawn up with the exhaust gasses.
-Vast volumes of liquid and solid waste will require treatment if companies are going to gasify billions of tonnes of coal as they are proposing here in the UK.
+The UCG process produces large volumes of highly contaminated water.
+The steam used to control the process will emerge along with other liquids and particulate drawn up with the exhaust gasses.
+Vast volumes of condensed liquid and solid waste will require treatment if companies are going to gasify billions of tonnes of coal as they are proposing here in the UK.

 Air Pollution & Flaring